mlan/docker-asterisk/README.md

 #### `WEBSMSD_PORT`

 WebSMS uses the PHP integrated web server.
 The environment variable `WEBSMSD_PORT=80` determinate which port the web server listens to.
 If `WEBSMSD_PORT` is undefined or non-numeric the PHP web server is disabled and, consequently, WebSMS too.
 Disabling the web server might be desired in scenarios when the container runs in host mode and there are other services running on the host blocking ports of concern.

-# Missing

-## Implementation
+# Implementation

+TODO!

+entrypoint.d

+Persistence

 Build variables.